Vyral/christal-johnson/_posts/2022-03-17-3-things-discount-agents-wont-tell-you.md

 {% include pullquote.html %}

 In some markets, discount agents have value.
-If 20 people are clamoring for your home and there’s nothing else on the market, it's a much easier decision to choose one.
+If 20 people are clamoring for your home and there’s nothing else on the market, it's much easier to choose one.
 When we aren’t in a hyper seller's market like we’re in now, you need a local expert on your side.
 If you had an important contract or had to go to court, you wouldn’t hire LegalZoom for that.
 You would hire a high-level lawyer to protect you.
 Similarly, you need a high-level agent in this complex real estate market.

-**If you are considering a discount broker, here are a couple of questions that I would always ask them:**
+**If you are considering a discount broker, here are a few questions that I would always ask them:**

 * How many investment properties do you own?
-* What do you invest in yourself?
+* What do you invest in?
 * Why did you choose your discount agency?

 Asking these questions will give you a great idea if the discount agent you’re considering is the right fit.
 If you have any questions for me, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.